-All courses and events are held at our outdoor workshop at Abney Park Cemetery.
+All courses are held at our outdoor workshop at Hackney City Farm.
 Please dress for all weather, sturdy footwear is recommended.
 Warm clothes in winter, keep your feet covered in summer and waterproofs whenever.
 We have a tarpaulin to protect us from the worst of it and will continue to work outside in all of it.